What Story Analytics Help With

 How many people exited your story

-Whether or not you got any new followers
+Whether or not you have any new followers

-How many taps you got on your call and email buttons
+How many taps have you got on your call and email buttons

 Shares of that particular post